-I worked as an administrator and project manager in non-profit organizations and corporate America for 25 years while concurrently developing the techniques to create my diamond portraits.
+I worked as an administrator and project manager in non-profit organizations and corporate America for 25 years.
+Concurrently, I was developing the techniques as a textile artist to create my diamond portraits.
 I left the corporate world in 2014 to devote my time to the artwork.

-My work has been exhibited in galleries, museums, and national juried competitions.
-Most recently the Women’s Jewelry Association featured an exhibit of my gems at the 2017 Awards for Excellence Gala in New York City.
-In addition, my work has been featured in national publications, local media, and will be part of a PBS series airing in 2018.
-My gems hang in numerous private collections, both commercial and residential.
+My work has been exhibited in galleries, museums, national juried competitions. and private collections.
+Maker’s Mark Distillery commissioned a “Bourbon Diamond” for their permanent art collection.
+The Women’s Jewelry Association featured an exhibit of my gems at the 2017 Awards for Excellence Gala in New York City.
+Additionally, my work has been featured in national publications, local media, and will be part of a PBS series that aired initially in 2018 and continues in rotation.